GilbertzRivi/crazyae2addons/README.md

 ## To-Do

-- [ ] **Processing Pattern NBT Ignore Option**: Add an option to configure processing patterns to ignore NBT data for items returned to the network.
+- [ ] **Processing Pattern NBT Ignore Option**: Add a configuration option to allow processing patterns to ignore NBT data for items returned to the network.
 This would simplify crafting complex items, such as entangled singularities.

-- [ ] **Block Entity Tickers**: Costly, but effective way, to speed up your machines.
+- [ ] **Block Entity Tickers**: A costly but effective way to significantly speed up machines.

-- [ ] **Right Click Machine**: For the picky mods that do not like to be automated.

-- [ ] **Processing Pattern Modifier**: Introduce a pattern modifier enabling players to perform mathematical operations on input/output items in processing patterns. (all input/output times times sqr(2, 3), etc)
+- [ ] **Processing Pattern Modifier**: Introduce a pattern modifier that enables players to perform mathematical operations on input/output items in processing patterns (e.g., multiplying all inputs/outputs by `sqrt(2)` or `3`, etc.).

 - [ ] **Pattern Processing with Success Probability**: Implement crafting functionality for recipes with a success probability.
-The system will attempt crafting in a loop until the required quantity of output items is achieved, avoiding CPU clogging when a recepie fails.
+The system will attempt crafting in a loop until the required quantity of output items is achieved, avoiding CPU clogging when a recipe fails.

-- [ ] **AE2 Mob Storage**: Add mob-related functionality, including a Mob Import/Export Bus for mob integration or maybe even mob farms, all within the AE2 network.
+- [ ] **AE2 Mob Storage**: Add mob-related functionality, including a Mob Import/Export Bus for mob integration or even mob farms, fully integrated into the AE2 network.

-- [ ] **Ultimate P2P Tunnel**: Create a powerful P2P tunnel akin to a wormhole, designed in true AE2 fashion.
+- [ ] **Ultimate P2P Tunnel**: Create a powerful P2P tunnel, akin to a wormhole, designed in true AE2 fashion.

-- [ ] **Enchanting Table Automation**: Automate enchanting by allowing input of lapis, fluid XP, and items.
-Players can select an enchant tier (cheap, medium, or expensive) to enchant items automatically.
+- [ ] **Enchanting Table Automation**: Automate enchanting by enabling the input of lapis, fluid XP, and items.
+Players can select an enchantment tier (cheap, medium, or expensive) to automatically enchant items.

+- [ ] **Custom Displays and Visualization Tools**: Prebuilt widgets for players to use in various monitors/displays.
+Include a custom widget creator for advanced use cases.
+Add custom widgets to displays or terminals.

+- [ ] **Data Guard**: Add a block that monitors the amount of data stored in the system and activates different events based on thresholds.
+For example, warn players about excessive NBT item storage to increase stability and prevent chunk corruption or save loss.

+- [ ] **NBT Export Bus**: Add an export bus that can export items based on their NBT tags.

+- [ ] **Conditional Item Transfers**: Enable resource transfers based on predefined and custom-made events.
+For example, output specific items when a redstone signal is detected.

+- [ ] **Exact Conditional Item Transfers**: Allow precise push/pull operations to/from attached inventories when a specific condition is met or an event is triggered.

+- [ ] **Custom Event Registering**: Allow players to register custom events within the ME network.

+- [ ] **Demand Prediction**: Analyze resource trends in the network to predict future demand and trigger events based on those predictions.

+- [ ] **Storage Health/Condition Monitoring**: Track stored resources and monitor trends, triggering events based on conditions.
+For example, detect power loss risks within a specified timeframe.

+- [ ] **World Data Readers**: Add devices that provide information about monitored world conditions and make that data accessible to the ME network.

+- [ ] **Cell Inventory Sorting**: Add functionality to merge items of the same type stored in different cells.

+- [ ] **Suggestions/Recommendations**: Analyze resource usage trends and recommend actions to the player.
+For example, suggest increasing power production if a power shortage is predicted.

+- [ ] **Custom Workflows**: Create workflows to start tasks, jobs, or transfers when specific events occur.

+- [ ] **Right-Click Provider**: Add a cable part that can simulate right-click actions, activated by events.

+- [ ] **Custom Goal Registering/Monitoring**: Allow players to set goals, such as storing a specific amount of a resource, and track progress.
+This is primarily a visualization tool but can trigger events based on conditions.

+- [ ] **ETA Calculations**: Add a service capable of calculating the estimated time for specific tasks and providing that data to other systems or triggering custom events.

-- [ ] **Scripting Mods Integration**: Introduce robust integration with scripting-capable mods (e.g., SFM, OpenComputers, or ComputerCraft).
-This feature may be developed as a separate mod in a different repository.
-An example block that might be added would be a databse block, that would provide a database interface for scripts, but the data itself would be stored inside AE2 cells.
+- [ ] **Scripting Mods Integration**: Add robust integration with scripting-capable mods (e.g., SFM, OpenComputers, or ComputerCraft).
+This feature could be developed as a separate mod in a different repository.
+For example, add a database block providing a database interface for scripts, with data stored inside AE2 cells.

 - [ ] **ME Network Synchronization Across Instances**: Enable synchronization of ME networks between server instances on a local network.
-This could allow multi-threaded server setups, where different dimensions run on separate threads.
-Feasibility and implementation timeline are uncertain.
+This could support multi-threaded server setups where different dimensions run on separate threads.
+Feasibility and implementation timeline remain uncertain.

 ---